MiMillieuh/Nvidia-Stop-Tearing-Guide/README.md

 ## Some args to limit Nvidia Tearing :

-These args can be used on Lutris or on Flatsteal for flatpaks. it works also in softwares if you add these lines before.
+These args can be used on Lutris or on Flatseal for flatpaks. it works also in softwares if you add these lines before.

 `DRI_PRIME=pci-0000_01_00_0`